 Parent Education and Support

 This program strives to help parents navigate the pathways of their children’s learning and education, and more generally , to support parents in their parenting roles.

-Parent Workshops – Several parent workshops will be offered throughout 2017 on topics related to education, learning, parenting, and family wellbeing.
+Parent Workshops – These will be offered or recommended throughout the year on topics related to education, learning, parenting, and family well-being.
 Return here for upcoming workshops!

 Parent Resources – Kids Cancer Care is actively compiling parent resources.
 Please contact Karin if you are in need of specific resources or if you have resources to share with the Kids Cancer Care parent community.

 Parent Committee – Kids Cancer Care is currently seeking parents to join the new Education Support Parent Committee.
 Committee members will help inform and support the Parent Education and Support program, by helping generate workshops and resources for other parents.
 We are looking for parents who have experience navigating their child’s learning during and after illness, and who are interested in giving back to support other families.

 Committee members must fall under one of the following:

 Oncology parents – at least two years off treatment.

 Hematology/Immunology parents – at least three years since diagnosis.

 Bereaved parents – at least two years bereaved.

 Please contact Karin for more information or to get involved!